munificent/game-programming-patterns/book/bytecode.markdown

 * The [Lua](http://www.lua.org/) programming language is the most widely-used scripting language in games.
 It's implemented internally as a very compact register-based bytecode VM.

+* [Kismet](http://en.wikipedia.org/wiki/UnrealEd#Kismet) is a graphical scripting tool built into UnrealEd, the editor for the Unreal engine.

 * My own little scripting language [Wren](https://github.com/munificent/wren) is a simple stack-based bytecode interpreter.